|Home » ACP » FileInfo

 FileInfo edits the 'FileInfo' data stored in HFS catalog file records.

-It is this data which can wreak havoc on OS X file management from time to time.
+It is this data which can wreak havoc on file management from time to time.

-HFS catalog file records contain a number of archaic fields ignored by Unix but still recognised by both Finder and the OS X 'Open' and 'Save As' dialogs.
+HFS catalog file records contain a number of archaic fields ignored by Unix but still recognised by both Finder and the 'Open' and 'Save As' dialogs.

 Some programs - even Apple's own - impregnate your catalog file with this data on file saves.
 Then try what you will but your default editor won't be your default anymore.